Envelope detector: Drawbacks

 Most of these drawbacks are relatively minor and are usually acceptable tradeoffs for the simplicity and low cost of using an envelope detector.

-Demodulation of signals

-An envelope detector can be used to demodulate a previously modulated signal by removing all high frequency components of the signal.
-The capacitor and resistor form a low-pass filter to filter out the carrier frequency.
-Such a device is often used to demodulate AM radio signals because the envelope of the modulated signal is equivalent to the baseband signal.

 Audio

 An envelope detector is sometimes referred to as an envelope follower in musical environments.
 It is still used to detect the amplitude variations of an incoming signal to produce a control signal that resembles those variations.
 However, in this case the input signal is made up of audible frequencies.

 Envelope detectors are often a component of other circuits, such as a compressor or an auto-wah or envelope-followed filter.
 In these circuits, the envelope follower is part of what is known as the "side chain", a circuit which describes some characteristic of the input, in this case its volume.

 Both expanders and compressors use the envelope's output voltage to control the gain of an amplifier.
 Auto-wah uses the voltage to control the cutoff frequency of a filter.
 The voltage-controlled filter of an analog synthesizer is a similar circuit.

 Modern envelope followers can be implemented: